 The one-year full-time Master in Fine Art (Playwriting) Degree is taught over three terms.

 Students taking the course part-time will complete the programme over two years.
 The first two terms are of twelve weeks' duration.
 Full-time students take Modules 1, 2 & 3 in the first two terms and Module 4 in Term Three and subsequent summer months.
-Part-time students ordinarily take Modules 2 & 3 in the first two terms, and module 1 & 4 in the second year of the part-time programme.
+Part-timestudents ordinarily take Modules 2 & 3 in the first two terms, and module 1 & 4 in the second year of the part-time programme.
 Module 4 will be taught by an on-going series of individual tutorials.

-Classes in term one will normally take place between 2pm and 5pm on a Wednesday, Thursday and Friday.
-Classes in term two will normally take place on a Tuesday, Wednesday and Thursday.
+Classes in term one will normally take place between 2pm and 5pm on a Wednesday, and Thursday.
 Classes may need to be rescheduled in exceptional circumstances and students are expected to prioritise classes and make themselves available at the rescheduled time.
-Some aspects of the curriculum and other responsibilities may be scheduled in the evenings and exceptionally on weekends.